Azure/azure-iot-sdks/c/doc/run_sample_on_intel_edison.md

-# Run a simple c sample on Intel Edison
+# Run a simple C sample on Intel Edison

 The following describes how to build and run the **simplesample_amqp** application on an Intel Edison.